d-ferro/d-ferro.github.io/_pages/about.md

 <p style="font-size:.75em;">
   A visual overview of representative works.
-  Click any figure or publication below to explore the corresponding PDF.
+  Click any figure or publication below to explore the corresponding publication.
 </p>